ChenChenGith/argoverse-api-ccuse/README.md

 #     forGCN: if true then the outputted know_data will have standard format for each trackID
 #     relative: if true, the coordinates in both train and label data will be mapped to relative values with the start point of agent/AV
 #     normalization: if true, the raw coordinates will be normalized to nearly [0,1] using the norm_range
-                     note: when normalization=True, relative will be assign to be True.
+#                    note: when normalization=True, relative will be assign to be True.
 #     norm_range: used for the normalization. points whose distance between the first point of agent/AV is equal to norm_range, then it will map to 1
 #     range_const: if true, only the coordinates in the range_box are extracted
 #     range_box: the four point of the range, can get from function (find_centerline_veh_coor)
+#     return_type: to chose the outputs' format, [dataframe, array, tensor]
 # Returns:
 #     train_data: pd.DataFrame(columns = ['TIMESTAMP', 'TRACK_ID', 'X', 'Y']), n*2
 #     label_data: pd.DataFrame(columns = ['TIMESTAMP', 'X', 'Y']), (50-know_num)*2 ,order is in scending time